up-n-atom/8311/docs/posts/was-110-mulicast-upgrade-and-community-firmware-recovery.md

 <!-- more -->
 <!-- nocont -->

-!!! warning "This guide is rated ^^ADVANCED^^"
+!!! tip "Forgot the *root* password to a [WAS-110] running the 8311 community firmware?
+Follow along with the [reset](#reset) steps..."
-    If you're trying to recovery from a forgotten *root* password and lack the required networking skills, please consider purchasing a [SFP Media Buddy](https://whinis.com/sfp-buddy/) and deleting the `8311_root_pwhash` environment variable over serial USB within the [U-Boot] shell.
+    If you lack the required networking skills to proceed with this guide, please consider purchasing a [SFP Media Buddy](https://whinis.com/sfp-buddy/) and deleting the `8311_root_pwhash` environment variable over serial USB within the [U-Boot] shell.

-    1. Press ++escape++ on boot to get into the [U-Boot] shell
+    1. Press ++escape++ on boot to enter the [U-Boot] shell

     2. Delete the `8311_root_pwhash` environment variable